-Early Childhood Education Practicum I Prerequisite: Minimum grade of C in CDFS 062 and CDFS 063 (CDFS 063 may be taken concurrently).
+Early Childhood Educatio Practicum I Prerequisite: Minimum grad of C in CDFS 050 and CDFS 063.
 Course Advisory: Eligibility for ENGL 001.
 Supervised laboratory experience with infants through preschool children in the Solano College Children's Programs.
 Students will spend 8 hours in practicum, 1 hour in a teacher meeting, and 1 hour in seminar for a total of 10 hours per week.
 Students will utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comphrehensive understanding of children and families.
 Child centered, play-oriented approaches to teaching, learning, and assessment; and knowledge of curriculum content areas will be emphasized as students teachers desgin, implement and evalute experiences that promote positive development and learning for all young children.
 During the first week of enrollment, students will be required to be fingerprinted and cleared through Department of Justice and have a negative TB skin test at the District's expense.
 Formerly ECE 065.
 One hour lecture, nine hours by arrangement.